akvo/agrastat/docs/user-guide.rst

 * *Title* -- this title will be unique across AGRASTAT, so make it brief but specific.
   E.g. "UK population density by region" is better than "Population figures".

-* *Description* -- You can add a longer description of the dataset here, including information such as where the data is from and any information that people will need to know when using the data.
+* *Related Knowledge Management Products* -- You can add a longer description of the dataset here, including information such as where the data is from and any information that people will need to know when using the data.

+* *Business line* -- The specific industry or domain the dataset supports, defining its primary application and target users

+* *Linked value chain* -- The specific commodity or sector the dataset tracks, such as maize, beans, poultry, or fisheries.

+* *Data source* -- The origin of the dataset

+* *Originating country* --  The country where the dataset was first collected, processed, or maintained.

+* *Data owner* -- The name of the person or organization responsible for producing the data.

+* *Email* -- an e-mail address for the data owner, to which queries about the data should be sent.

 * *Tags* -- here you may add tags that will help people find the data and link it with other related data.
 Examples could be "population", "crime", "East Anglia".
 Hit the <return> key between tags.
 If you enter a tag wrongly, you can use its delete button to remove it before saving the dataset.

+* *Legal* -- Outlines all legal requirements, regulatory compliance, licensing, and contractual terms associated with the dataset.
+It ensures that data usage adheres to applicable laws and protects the rights of all stakeholders

-* *License* -- it is important to include license information so that people know how they can use the data.
+* *License/sharing agreement* -- it is important to include license information so that people know how they can use the data.
 This field should be a drop-down box.
 If you need to use a license not on the list, contact your site administrator.